 Most households have a source of income (66%) when looking at both jurisdictions together, though the data show considerable difference when broken down by agency-50% of KCHA households have income from any source compared to 85% of SHA Households.
 In terms of gross individual and household income, tenant-based voucher Heads of Household average \$8,005 and \$9,674, respectively, when looking at both PHAs together.
 Specific to KCHA, these figures were \$5,676 and \$6,994; for SHA, estimated averages were \$10,778 and \$12,849.
 Speaking in terms of the overall sample of tenant-based voucher households, 20% have wage income, 51% have benefits income and a little under 10% have income through some other source.
 In contrast, the estimates for KCHA are 15%, 38% and 8% respectively for wage, benefits and other income sources; for SHA, the estimates are 25%, 66% and 11%.
 Altogether, these statistics suggest that SHA households have relatively more income and a greater likelihood of have wage and benefits income compared to a comparison group of KCHA comparison households.
-Disabled households averaged relatively higher incomes than households without children.
+Disabled households averaged a lower income than non-Disabled households, while households with children and any number of parents averaged relatively higher incomes than households without children.
 Non-Hispanic black and Asian households had substantially greater average incomes, while non-Hispanic whites tended to earn less.